kiamesdavies/money-transfer/README.md

 Introduction
 ===

 The purpose of this project is to build a high-quality money transfer API.
-This is a demo project but proposes an architecture that can be used in a production environment.
+This is a demo project but with production environment architecture in mind.
 The following technologies are used:

 - `H2`: An in-memory database
 - `Akka and Akka Persistence`: For event sourcing, message delivery and concurrency